Gambler’s Fallacy

 Other Casino Games

 The gambler’s fallacy often leads people astray while they’re in the casino.
-Think of all of the people who continued to bet on red at Monte Carlo.
-I’m sure some of those gamblers put a lot of money on red, thinking that somehow their chances at winning big were larger just because the ball kept landing on black.
+Think of all those who continued to bet on red at Monte Carlo.
+I’m sure some of those gamblers put a lot of money on red, thinking their chances at winning big were larger just because the ball kept landing on black.

 But this doesn’t just happen at the roulette table.
 Many people will stay at the slots for hours, believing that although they lost time after time again, their chances of winning will somehow increase.